 This course provides a comprehensive examination of international business environments and practices.
 Attention is given to how differences in culture, political/legal systems, and economic systems influence business practices and trade patterns.
 Special attention is given to how globalization influences business practices.
-Prerequisites: ECON S201.
+Prerequisites: ECON S201 or S202..

-BA \$490 The Political and Social Environment of Business 3 credits (3+0)
+BA S490 The Political and Social Environment of Business

 Policy decisions and governmental regulations affecting business as well as the social responsibility of business in society.
-Prerequisite: ECON S201.
+Prerequisite: ECON S201 or S202 (C- 1.70 or better).